 Try folding the paper into 6 parts now.
-How many equal parts did you see now?
+How many total parts is the paper divided in now?
 What part of the paper is shaded now?

 What about when you fold the paper into 8 parts?

 1. The figures given below have been divided into equal parts.
 What part each figure has been shaded?